miseEnPlace-i/lapr2/docs/SprintB/US09/US09_RegisterVaccinationCenter.md

 >	"[...] vaccination centers are facilities specifically created to administer vaccines of a single type as response to an ongoing disease outbreak (e.g.: Covid-19)."

+> "Each vaccination center has a Center Coordinator [...]"

 >	"[...] vaccination centers are characterized by a name, an address, a phone number, an e-mail address, a fax number, a website address, opening and closing hours, slot duration (e.g.: 5 minutes) and the maximum number of vaccines that can be given per slot (e.g.: 10 vaccines per slot)."